UnforgivenPL/help-me-decide/rest/specs.md

 200 when successful; result has `dataset` of a given id, its `definition`, and available `strategies` (an non-empty array of strategy names available, with the first one being the default)
 404 when there is no dataset of the given id

+## `PUT /dataset/{id}`

+body **may** contain an array of ids to be filtered out returns the id of a slice of the dataset with the given id, such that it does not contain any of the items passed in the request body
+(basically creates a new dataset or finds an existing dataset that is a subset of the given dataset) 200 and the id of the sliced dataset if successful
+204 when the dataset is empty after filtering out
+400 when the body is not an array or is an empty array 404 when there is no dataset of the given id

 ## `POST /dataset`

 body **must** contain a `dataset` that is a proper dataset